jfecher/ante-website/content/blog/effects_ownership_and_borrowing.md

 ---
 # Implementation Details and Boxing

-Different implementations of effects can have wildly different runtime costs.
+So far, each of the rules covered above should apply to any language with effects, ownership, and borrowing.
+Different implementations of effects can have wildly different runtime costs however.

 For example, most languages implementing the full spectrum of algebraic effects will keep track of the stack of effect handlers at runtime.
 When an effect call is made, a lookup needs to be performed then the code needs to jump to the relevant handler and back.
+This may be done by jumping up the call stack and copying stack frames or by converting effectful functions to continuation passing style (CPS) - like Ante does.

 Languages without algebraic effects aren't completely free from the costs of effects either though.
-Even if we restrict ourselves to just the `async` effect, we can see how common such an effect is throughout many languages - yet each tends to have its own unique implementation with its own performance characteristics.
+Even if we restrict ourselves to just the `async` effect, we can see plenty of languages which include it - each with its own unique implementation and performance characteristics.

-Consider Rust's `async` effect which is implented by compiling async functions to state machines.
+Consider Rust's `async` effect which is implemented by compiling async functions to state machines.
 In this scheme, the following code is rejected:

 ```rust